szwacz/nw-boilerplate/README.md

 ```
 npm install
 ```
-It will also download NW runtime, and install dependencies for `package.json` inside `app` folder.
+It will also download NW runtime, and install dependencies for second `package.json` file inside `app` folder.

 #### Starting the app